cypress-io/cypress-documentation/source/api/events/internal-log-event.md

 ---
-title: log:added
+title: internal:log
 ---

-The `log:added` event fires whenever a command emits this event so it can be displayed in the Command Log.
+The `internal:log` event fires whenever a command emits this event so it can be displayed in the Command Log.
 Useful to see how internal cypress commands utilize the {% url 'Cypress.log()' cypress-log %} API.

 # Environment